GIRDERS AND DUST

 Where childhood was.

 And as I hike on, into the desert dunes, I see a well.
 Oh, a burly man hiking out of the dunes tells me it's a failure: "You only get two gallons an hour from it.
 Not enough to supply a single house."
 But he's a wasteful American and he's wrong, that's plenty for me.
 Plenty to live a good life in this vast, beautiful solitude.
-Near the museum too!
+Near the new art museum too!

 And the griffin was real.
 I doubted it, they told me I imagined it... but the griffin's real.